saylordotorg/course_hist222/Unit05.md

+---
+layout: default
+title: "HIST222: Modern Latin America"
+course_description: "A detailed introduction to the history of Latin and South America from the 19th century to the present.
+Analyzes the region's independence movements and the creation of its modern nation-states."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Social and Cultural Agents in the 19th and 20th Centuries**
 <span id="5"></span>
 *Social and cultural agents helped shape distinct regional and national